STRATIFIED POLICING: AN ORGANIZATIONAL MODEL FOR PROACTIVE CRIME REDUCTION AND ACCOUNTABILITY

 "The Stratified Policing model has proven to be effective in a Statewide Police Agency.
 The flexibility of the model has allowed Troop Commanders of each region to draw from proven evidence-based approaches to shape and modify their policing strategies to meet the needs of their community.
 Stratified Policing provides clear processes that have helped the Delaware State Police achieve significant reductions in crime while maintaining a strong positive relationship with the community." -Nathaniel McQueen, Jr., Secretary of the Department of Safety and Homeland Security, State of Delaware and retired Delaware State Police Superintendent

-Dr. Roberto Santos and Dr. Rachel Santos have provided training for law enforcement agencies, consortiums, governments, universities, and non-profit organizations in a wide range of topics including Stratified Policing, proactive crime reduction, evidence-based policing, problem solving, crime analysis and mapping, statistics and research methods, accountability and leadership, proactive community engagement, and crime prevention.
+Roberto Santos and Rachel Santos have provided training for law enforcement agencies, consortiums, governments, universities, and non-profit organizations in a wide range of topics including Stratified Policing, proactive crime reduction, evidence-based policing, problem solving, crime analysis and mapping, statistics and research methods, accountability and leadership, proactive community engagement, and crime prevention.
 The agencies and organizations have included:

 Organizational Assessment